Thriving with High Formality Colleagues

 Conclusion

 In conclusion, high formality colleagues bring a valuable perspective to the workplace.
-By embracing their meticulous nature and recognizing their commitment to success, you can foster a harmonious and productive work environment.
+By embracing their meticulous nature and recognizing their commitment to success, you can build a harmonious and productive work environment.
 Remember, it’s all about finding the right balance and appreciating the unique strengths each team member brings to the table.

 So, the next time you find yourself collaborating with a high formality colleague, approach it with an open mind and a willingness to learn.
 Together, we can achieve great results.